Welcome to 18percent!

 What Our Community is For

-You can log on to our Slack group here but we definitely recommend downloading the desktop and mobile apps here for the best experience.
-It would be silly to write out everything there is to know about Slack when they have already made some great how-tos here, so definitely check this out for the basics, and of course you can always ask anyone in the community if you have questions.
+You can log on to our Slack group through this page but we definitely recommend downloading the desktop and mobile apps here for the best experience.
+It would be silly to write out everything there is to know about Slack when they have already made some great how-to’s here, so definitely check this out for the basics, and of course you can always ask anyone in the community if you have questions.

-Topics in our slack are separated by “channels” – when you first join you will be in a few by default, but there’s more to join and the list is growing.
+Topics in our Slack are separated by “Channels” – when you first join you will be in a few by default, but there are more to join and the list is growing.
 You can browse all the channels and join by clicking “Channels” in the left sidebar.

-#addiction – Are you struggling with addictions of any kind, like alcohol, drugs or self-harm?
+#addiction – This channel offers support for those struggling with addiction in their lives.
+Addictions include drug, alcohol, self-harm, and many others.
 In this channel, you can find people like you that can give advice for how they deal/dealt with it.

 #anger_management – Here, you can find advice and tips for dealing with anger when you don’t know how.